Need great osteopaths? Meet the team at Enhance Osteopathy Heidelberg!

 DipRemMassg, BATh, B.App.Sc.(Comp Med), M.Ost, Member of Osteopathy Australia

-Having treated patients for over fifteen years, initially as a Remedial Massage Therapist and then as an Osteopath, Tiffany took over the clinic from Margaret Matthews almost six years ago and is the owner and principal practitioner at Enhance Osteopathy in Heidelberg.
-She co-treated with Marg during the handover, when the clinic was called Simply Well, and now manages many of her patients.
+Having treated patients for over eighteen years, initially as a Remedial Massage Therapist and then as an Osteopath, Tiffany is the owner and principal practitioner at Enhance Osteopathy in Heidelberg.

-Her treatment experience encompasses a broad base of patients - from general injury work, headaches, sports therapy and pregnant patients, through to recovery from more serious injury and surgery.
-Her particular passion is working with complex health care patients where a decrease in pain can mean so much to their quality of life.
+Her treatment experience encompasses a broad base of patients - from general injury work, migraines and headaches, sports therapy and pregnant patients, through to recovery from more serious injuries and surgery.
+Her particular passion is working with complex health care patients where a decrease in symptoms can mean so much to quality of life.
+Tiffany tends to get all the tricky patients referred to her, which she loves.

 Tiffany also taught anatomy to other osteopaths for three years at university level and is passionate about working in conjunction with other medical practitioners to provide whole-health solutions for her patients.